IcaroBernardes/carnaval/README.md

 [![Lifecycle:
 experimental](https://lifecycle.r-lib.org/articles/figures/lifecycle-experimental.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

 Carnaval is the biggest street feast of Brazil.
 It happens all over the country in a kaleidoscope of sound and color.
 One of its many shapes is the yearly competition between Samba Schools in Rio.

-The `carnaval` R package provides easy access to both datasets on the competition and color palettes inspired by the carioca Samba Schools.
+The `carnaval` package provides easy access to both datasets on the competition and color palettes inspired by the carioca Samba Schools.
 The package focuses on the main league of the competition (“Grupo Especial”).

 Currently, all data comes from the [Galeria do Samba](https://galeriadosamba.com.br) portal.
 If you like this package,